 Corporate travel can be an evergrowing expense for companies.
 As you expand your reach, many of your employees will need to go on longer trips to new cities and countries.
 The costs for these travels add up, especially if you aren’t taking the time to curve their growth.

 Thankfully, there are small things you and your business can do to save money on corporate travel.
+Implementing the right policies and framework for business travel will ensure that employees are spending within the company’s means.
 Keep reading for seven ideas that will help your team save money on the next company trip.

 In the world of online booking sites, everyone can be their own travel agent.
 As a company, this agent in your pocket can be tricky because you have to compensate your employees after they’ve made travel plans.
 While Hotwire and other cost-saving applications save individual people money on trips, you may or may not get the same benefit when traveling on a company-wide scale.
 Is everyone getting the best deal by booking their travel accommodations?